ivandfx/fnkeys/README.md

 And you're done!

-Alternatively, there is a harder/more convoluted way to install FnKeys, from when it was still for my personal use, which was a more manual process, however, it is not worth including it since FnKeys works better.
+Fact: THere was a harder/more convoluted way to install FnKeys, from when it was still for my personal use, which was a more manual process, however, it is not worth including it since FnKeys works way better.

 Also, if you review the code, you can get an idea of ​​how the original version used to work.